 The below details the material related party transactions during the reporting period.

 Carlyle Affiliated Entities

-During the year ended December 31, 2022, the Company entered into investment management and advisory agreements with Carlyle affiliates (collectively the "Investment Manager"), pursuant to which the Investment Manager provides certain investment management and advisory services with respect to certain asset classes.
+The Company maintains investment management and advisory agreements with Carlyle affiliates (collectively the "Investment Manager"), pursuant to which the Investment Manager provides certain investment management and advisory services with respect to certain asset classes.